 Tammy is passionate about eradicating bullying and rivalry amongst girls and promoting the fact that our differences are what make us special and our challenges are what teach us to be understanding, resilient and determined.

 Over the years Tammy has received many awards for her work including the Irish Red Cross Humanitarian of the Year in 2021.
+In 2024 she was announced as a European Leader with The Obama Foundation.
 She regularly appears on TV, radio, podcasts and newspapers and has been invited to speak to royalty about her work.
 She is also a published author, and released her first book, You’ve Got This, a beautiful resource for young women in 2021 (You can buy it here).

 Tammy can recite the theme song to the Fresh Prince of Bel Air on demand, which is her proudest accomplishment in life.
 She is wanted in 13 countries by the Grammar Police, so if anyone asks, you haven’t seen her.